 Not quite sure how to go about designing your food microbiology lab?
 Get advice from the experts!
 Our design team has years of experience working with lab designers, researchers, and research staff around the country, and has helped to create some of the nation’s most efficient and well-maintained labs.

 We can help you to pinpoint the specific needs of your food microbiology lab, and create a plan to build a facility that fits your every need.

-In addition to general design assistance, OnePointe Solutions can provide your facility with the best, custom lab furniture solutions built specifically to fit your exact needs.
+In addition to general design assistance, OnePointe Solutions can provide your facility with the best, custom lab countertop and furniture solutions built specifically to fit your exact needs.
 We offer everything from workbenches and cleanroom seating to casework and fume hoods and proudly build all furniture items right here in the U.S.A.

 Together, we can design the perfect food microbiology lab complete with fully customized furniture, an optimized layout, and advice from some of the best experts in the industry.